 1. The following procedures are available to an affected person who has filed a Request for Correction of Public Information in accordance with Section II, above; who received notice from the Data Quality Coordinator of the disposition of the request; and who believes that the Department did not take appropriate corrective action.
-Requests determined by the Department to fall outside of the guidelines (see Section II, paragraph 4, above) and requests determined not to be appropriate for response under these guidelines (see Section II, paragraph 7, above) will not be reconsidered under these provisions.
-These procedures apply to information disseminated by the Department on or after October 1, 2002.
+Requests determined by the Department to fall outside of the guidelines (see Section II, paragraph 4, above) and requests determined not to be appropriate for response under these guidelines (see Section II, paragraph 7, above) may not be reconsidered under these provisions.
+These procedures apply to information disseminated by the Department on or after October 1, 2002 even if the original dissemination occurred prior to that date.

-2. To request reconsideration, a copy of the request for correction, previously submitted to the Department on Form DS-\\, must be resubmitted, with Section IV "Requests for Reconsideration" completed.
+2. To request reconsideration, a copy of the previously submitted Request for the Correction of Public Information must be resubmitted, with Section IV "Requests for Reconsideration" completed.
 Resubmission should be made to the Data Quality Coordinator by e-mail, fax or mail using the contact information in Section II, paragraph 1, above.
 Requests for Reconsideration must be submitted within thirty (30) days of the date of the Department's notification to the requester of disposition of the underlying request for correction.

-3. Requests for reconsideration for which these procedures are available, in accordance with paragraph 1 of this Section, will be forwarded to the appropriate Office of the Assistant Secretary, generally within the Bureau responsible for the disseminated information.
+3. Requests for reconsideration, for which these procedures are available, in accordance with paragraph 1 of this Section, will be forwarded to the appropriate Office of the Assistant Secretary, generally within the Bureau responsible for the disseminated information.

-4. The Office of the Assistant Secretary may delegate to any Deputy Assistant Secretary (DAS), including an Acting DAS, or to another person of equivalent or higher status, responsibility for responding to a request for reconsideration; provided that the designee did not decide the underlying request for correction.
+4. The Office of the Assistant Secretary may delegate to any Deputy Assistant Secretary (DAS), including an Acting DAS, or to another person of equivalent or higher rank, responsibility for responding to a request for reconsideration; provided that the designee did not decide the underlying request for correction.
 Where such a delegation is made, the designee will assume all responsibilities of the Office of the Assistant Secretary set out in these guidelines.